 Let’s dive in!

-Advantages of in-house development
+Advantages of in-house development of an Enterprise Information System

 - Developed to meet the requirements of your services.
-Since your Staff have better understanding of the requirements of the information system, they are likely to come up with a solution that meet those requirements.
+Since your Staff have better understanding of the requirements of the enterprise information system, they are likely to come up with a solution that meet those requirements.

 - Fit for your organization’s culture.
-Developing the information system by staff internally will be fit for your organization’s culture because chances are that the culture will be taken into consideration during the software development process.
+Developing the enterprise information system by staff internally will be fit for your organization’s culture because chances are that the culture will be taken into consideration during the software development process.

-Disadvantages of in-house development
+Disadvantages of in-house development of Enterprise Information System

 - Insufficient number of staff on the software development projects which may cause delay and over spending.